polinaLyubavina/MSDscript/README.md

     - _true == _false
     - _true == _true

-- Fun Expr
+- Functions
-  - Fun Exprs represent a function in the MSDscript.
+  - Functions are values in the same way that a Boolean or a Number is a value.
+  - Functions can be used with a `_fun` keyword and include the input within paranthesis.
+The funciton body is just outside the input's paranthesis.
-  - The Fun Expr has an argument that is passed to it as a string, and an Expr that makes up the body of the function.
+  - Functions take an argument that is passed to them as a string, and an Expr that makes up the body of the function.
   - Example
     - `_fun` (expression) (expression)

+- Function Calls
+  - Calls represents a call to a function and use a function value, so include a value you would like to pass.
+  - Example
+    - `(_fun (x) x + 5) (5)` returns the value of `10`

 ## API Documentation